 On The Beach

 If getting your vehicle right on the sandy beach is your dream, be sure to pack a good air compressor and shovel.
 If you find yourself stuck on the sand (like we did!), letting the air out of your tires and digging yourself out may be the only way to get out without an expensive tow.
+Below are our top items to carry to help you get out of sticky situations!

-11. Onward Travel To The Mexican Mainland?
+11. Onward Travel to the Mexican Mainland?

-- Drive to the ferry port, north of La Paz
+- Drive to the ferry port north of La Paz

-- After obtaining your TIP, pass through the customs gate and purchase a ferry ticket for you and your vehicle at one of the two offices there (Baja Ferry or TMC).
+- After obtaining your TIP, pass through the customs gate and purchase a ferry ticket for you and your vehicle at one of the two offices (Baja Ferry or TMC).